BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

         case WebSocket::ERROR:
   errorInCommunication:
                                         Serial.printf ("[example 09] error in communication, closing connection\n");
-                                        return ""; // close this connection, the return value will be discarded (in WebSocket case) so it doesn't matter wht it is
+                                        return ""; // close this connection, the return value will be discarded (in WebSocket case) so it doesn't matter what it is
       }
     }